shoz-f/cimg_ex/README.md

 ## License
 eCImg is licensed under the Apache License Version 2.0.

-#### -- license of 3rd party libraries in "src/3rd_party" --
+#### -- license overview of included 3rd party libraries --
-- The CImg Library is licensed under the CeCILL-C/CeCILL.
+- The "CImg" Library is licensed under the CeCILL-C/CeCILL.
-- The stb - single-file public domain libraries for C/C++ - is public domain or MIT licensed.
+- The "stb" - single-file public domain libraries for C/C++ - is public domain or MIT licensed.